DankBlissey/Invaders-From-Outer-Space/README.md

 ## State of project:
 Currently the emulator is running with basic colour, in 3:4 aspect ratio as per the cabinet CRT screen.
 It does not currently have audio capabilities.
 ### Things to add:
-- Visual effects: better colour overlays, a background, crt scanlines, etc
+- Visual effects: better colour overlays, crt scanlines, etc
 - Audio

 Enjoy!